andrewdoud/TD-Docs/full_td_markdown.md

 * Unity Proportional `unityprop` - Scale the geometry to 1.0 (ie. -0.5 to 0.5) in this axis while keeping the input geometry's original proportions.

 * Reference Proportional `referenceprop` - Scale the geometry to fit the Reference Input in this axis while keeping the input geometry's original proportions.

+A 3D viewport for viewing and manipulating 3D scenes or objects interactively.
+A geometry viewer can be found in [Panes](Pane.html "Pane") (alt+3 in any pane) or the [Node Viewers](Node_Viewer.html "Node Viewer") of all Geometry Object components.

 Retrieved from "<https://docs.derivative.ca/index.php?title=Transform_SOP&oldid=29944>"
 [Category](Special_Categories.html "Special:Categories"):